Bonnie and Clyde (film): Plot

 During the Great Depression, Clyde Barrow and Bonnie Parker of Texas meet when Clyde tries to steal Bonnie's mother's car.
 Bonnie, who is bored by her job as a waitress, is intrigued by Clyde and decides to take up with him and become his partner in crime.
 They pull off some holdups, but their amateur efforts, while exciting, are not very lucrative.
 Bonnie and Clyde turn from small-time heists to bank robbing.

 The duo's crime spree shifts into high gear once they hook up with a dim-witted gas station attendant, C.W.
 Moss.
 Their exploits also become more violent.
 After C.W. botches parking during a bank robbery and delays their escape, Clyde shoots the bank manager in the face when he jumps onto the slow-moving car's running board.
 Clyde's older brother Buck and his wife, Blanche, a preacher's daughter, also join them.
 The two women dislike each other at first sight, and their antipathy escalates.
 Blanche has nothing but disdain for Bonnie, Clyde, and C.W., while Bonnie sees Blanche's flightiness as a constant danger to the gang's survival.

-In Joplin, Missouri, local police drive to the hideout thinking the gang are bootleggers; two policeman are killed in a shootout.
-The gang is pursued by law enforcement, including Texas Ranger Frank Hamer, whom they capture and humiliate before setting him free.
+In Joplin, Missouri, local police show up at the gang's rented house after being alerted by a grocery delivery boy; two policemen are killed in a shootout.
+The gang is pursued by law enforcement, including Texas Ranger Frank Hamer, whom they capture and humiliate before leaving him adrift on a boat while handcuffed.
 The five outlaws then pull a heist, during which a police chase disables their vehicle.
-They steal Eugene Grizzard’s car and take him and his girlfriend hostage before quickly abandoning them when they learn he is an undertaker.
+They steal Eugene Grizzard's car and take him and his girlfriend captive before quickly abandoning them when they learn he is an undertaker.

 Bonnie wants to visit her family in Texas and give them part of the heist funds, to which Clyde reluctantly acquiesces despite the risk.
 The gang is caught off guard by an ambush by law enforcement overnight, resulting in many casualties.
 Buck is mortally wounded by a shot to his head, and Blanche is injured in one eye, losing sight in it.
 Bonnie, Clyde, and C.W. barely escape alive, while Blanche falls into police custody.
 Hamer then tricks her into revealing C.W.'s name (until then he was only an "unidentified suspect").

-Hamer finds Bonnie, Clyde, and C.W. hiding at the house of C.W.'s father Ivan, who thinks the couple have corrupted his son (as evidenced by an ornate tattoo Bonnie convinced C.W. to get).
-The elder Moss strikes a bargain with Hamer: in exchange for leniency for C.W., he sets a trap for the outlaws.
-When Bonnie and Clyde stop on the side of the road to help Mr. Moss fix a flat tire, the police in the bushes open fire and riddle them with bullets.
-Hamer and his posse come out of hiding and look pensively at the couple's bodies as a nearby flock of swallows flies away.
+C.W. takes the wounded Bonnie and Clyde to hide out at the house of his father Ivan, who thinks the couple have corrupted his son (as evidenced by an ornate tattoo Bonnie convinced C.W. to get).
+The elder Moss makes a deal with Hamer: in exchange for mercy for C.W., he sets a trap for the outlaws.
+When Bonnie and Clyde stop on the side of the road to help Mr. Moss fix a flat tire, as a nearby flock of birds flies away, the posse in the bushes gun the couple down.
+Hamer and his men come out of hiding and gather around the couple's bodies.